hazelkang/starter-academic/content/authors/admin/_index.md

   url: https://www.bu.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include Online Communities, Digital Platforms, Social Media, and E-health
+bio: My research interests include E-commerce, Digital Platforms, Social Media, and E-health

 # Interests to show in About widget
 interests:
-- Artificial Intelligence
+- E-commerce
-- Computational Linguistics
+- Digital Platforms
-- Information Retrieval
+- E-health

 # Education to show in About widget
 education: